btholt/intermediate-react-v6/lessons/08-deferred-values/C-making-it-less-janky.md

+---
+description: >-
+  Learn how to optimize React performance using 'useDeferredValue' to manage low priority rendering, a tool that dynamically adapts to user's device speed, in Brian Holt's "Intermediate React v6" course by Frontend Masters.
+keywords:
+  - React
+  - useDeferredValue
+  - performance optimization
+  - deferred rendering
+  - Brian Holt
+---
 So how can we make things less janky?

 In the past we have to use something like [throttle or debounce][throttle] - we'd limit how frequently we'd allow the functions to update.
 This works but it's a blunt instrument - it's complicated code (I have to look up debounce vs throttle every time) and it doesn't scale with the user's device.
 Slow and fast devices alike will get slowed down.